-Enter detailed explanation of how you came up with the travel costs.
+Enter a detailed explanation of how the travel costs were derived and allocated to the MCSAP project.

 Minnesota anticipates adding positions to our commercial vehicle section during the performance period and we anticipate the full year's travel expenses for in and out-of-state travel to be \$68,600.
-Minnesota anticipates spending 11,500 dollars on out-of-state travel in FFY2018.
+Minnesota anticipates spending 11,500 dollars on out-of-state travel in FFY2019.
 Minnesota is reserving that 11,500 dollars for unexpected travel out of state for training and other meetings sanctioned by FMCSA (Ie. Level VI certification that only comes around once every few years and is difficult to predict, or MCSAP leadership conferences).

 Historically, every outstate travel event has an associated cost of approximately 1,500 dollars per employee.
 This covers the cost of the airfare, lodging, meals, and all other applicable expenditures associated with travel.
-Minnesota sends our Captain, Office Manager, and one lieutenant to the semi-annual CVSA Conference.
+Minnesota sends an average of 2-3 personnel to the semi-annual CVSA Conferences.
 Our Grants Coordinator Lieutenant attends the yearly CVSP planning meeting with FMCSA.

 Regarding In-State travel, Minnesota is budgeting for 44,000 dollars in expenditures.
 A majority of our personnel live and work outside of the Metropolitan area, where our district office is located.
 Most of our meetings and training sessions take place at our district office; this requires all of our personnel who live more than an hour away to stay at our contract hotel.
-The hotel rate is currently 55 dollars a night.
+The hotel rate is currently \$77.09 dollars a night.
 Per their union contracts, our employees are allowed to seek reimbursement for meals when they travel outside of their assigned work area.
 Uniformed Troopers currently have their reimbursement rate set at \$36 per day.
 Our civilian CVIs and Supervisors have their meal reimbursement rate also at \$36 per day.
 Most meetings and training sessions are not planned out far in advance, therefore the 44,000 dollars budgeted for Minnesota's in-state travel is based off historical data.
 We can't provide any specific, detailed information regarding this area of travel as things are not planned that far out in advance.

-5 - Equipment
+Part 4 Section 5 - Equipment

-Equipment is tangible property.
+Equipment is tangible or intangible personal property.
 It includes information technology systems having a useful life of more than one year, and a per-unit acquisition cost that equals or exceeds the lesser of the capitalization level established by the non-Federal entity (i.e., the State) for financial statement purposes, or \$5,000.

-If your State's equipment threshold is below \$5,000, check the box below and provide the equipment threshold amount.
-See §§200.12 Capital assets, 200.20 Computing devices, 200.48 General purpose equipment, 200.58 Information technology systems, 200.89 Special purpose equipment, and 200.94 Supplies.
+If your State's equipment capitalization threshold is below \$5,000, check the box below and provide the threshold amount.
+See §200.12 Capital assets, §200.20 Computing devices, §200.48 General purpose equipment, §200.58 Information technology systems, §200.89 Special purpose equipment, and §200.94 Supplies.

 Show the total cost of equipment and the percentage of time dedicated for MCSAP related activities that the equipment will be billed to MCSAP.
 For example, you intend to purchase a server for \$5,000 to be shared equally among five programs, including MCSAP.
 The MCSAP portion of the total cost is \$1,000.
-If the equipment you are purchasing will be capitalized (depreciated), you may only show the depreciable amount, and not the total cost (2 CFR §200.436 and 2 CFR §200.439).
+If the equipment you are purchasing will be capitalized (depreciated), you may only show the depreciable amount, and not the total cost (2 CFR \$200.436 and 2 CFR \$200.439).
 If vehicles or large IT purchases are listed here, the applicant must disclose their agency's capitalization policy.

 Provide a description of the equipment requested.
-Include how many of each item, the full cost of each item, and the percentage of time this item will be dedicated to MCSAP activities.
+Include the quantity, the full cost of each item, and the percentage of time this item will be dedicated to MCSAP grant.

-The Total Project Costs equal # of Items x Full Cost per Item x Percentage of Time Dedicated to MCSAP.
+Total Project Costs equal the Number of Items x Full Cost per Item x Percentage of Time on MCSAP grant.